 The best practice is to check with the CSLP Rules of Use to see the latest changes and updates.

 Please remember to put this credit line on all your Summer Programming signs, press releases, posters, websites and promotions!

-"A Universe of Stories" is sponsored by your local library, the Massachusetts Library System, the Boston Bruins, and the Massachusetts Board of Library Commissioners.
+"Tails and Tales" is sponsored by your local library, the Massachusetts Library System, the Boston Bruins, and the Massachusetts Board of Library Commissioners.